OpenMined/PySyft/docs/source/getting_started/index.rst

   `advanced deployment documentation <https://openmined.github.io/PySyft/deployment/index.html#>`__.

-The purpose of these tutorials is to help you install everything you need to run a Datasite node from your personal machine (such as if you're running through OpenMined
+The purpose of these tutorials is to help you install everything you need to run a Datasite server from your personal machine (such as if you're running through OpenMined
 `courses <https://courses.openmined.org/#>`__
 or